Fano varieties with $\mathrm{Nef}(X)=\mathrm{Psef}(X)$ and $\rho(X)=\mathrm{dim}\, X-1$: Construction of Fano varieties with and

+First we assume that $p$ contracts a divisor.
+Then there is a prime divisor $D$ in $Y$ such that $p^*D$ is reducible.
+Thus $f_k^*D$ is reducible , where $f_k\colon X_k\to Y$ is the natural morphism.
+Since the birational map $X_k \dashrightarrow X$ does not contract any divisor, we obtain that $f^*D$ is reducible.

-Since the relative Picard number of $X$ is larger than $1$, there is some $X_i$ in the previous sequence such that $X_i\to X_{i+1}$ is a divisorial contraction.
-In particular, if $f_i:X_i\to Y$ is the natural fibration, then there is a prime divisor $D$ in $Y$ such that $f_i^*D$ is reducible.
-Hence $f^*D$ is also reducible. \end{proof}
+Now we assume that $p \colon B\to Y$ does not contract any divisor.
+Since $Y$ is $\mathbb{Q}$-factorial, the exceptional locus of $B\to Y$ is either empty or pure of codimension $1$.
+Hence $B\to Y$ is an isomorphism.
+As a consequence, the Picard number of $X_k$ is one more than the one of $Y$.
+Since the relative Picard number of $X$ over $Y$ is larger than $1$, there must be some $X_i$ in the sequence above such that $X_i\to X_{i+1}$ is a divisorial contraction.
+In particular, if $f_i \colon X_i\to Y$ is the natural fibration, then there is a prime divisor $D$ in $Y$ such that $f_i^*D$ is reducible.
+Hence $f^*D$ is also reducible.
+This completes the proof of the lemma. \end{proof}